gvwilson/sdxjs/data-table/index.md

 ---
 ---

-In <x key="file-backup">the previous chapter</x> we said that operations in memory are thousands of times faster than operations that touch the filesystem, but how accurate is that?
+<x key="systems-programming"></x> said that
+operations in memory are thousands of times faster than operations that touch the filesystem, but what about different in-memory operations---how do they compare with each other?
-More generally,
+Putting it another way,
-given two ways to implement something, how can we tell which is the most efficient?
+how can we tell which of several designs is going to be the most efficient?

-The simplest way is usually to conduct some experiments.
+The best answer is to conduct some experiments.
 To see how to do this,
-we will take a look several ways to implement data tables (sometimes called <g key="data_frame">data frames</g>) like those in R's [tidyverse][tidyverse],
+we will take a look several ways to implement data tables with one or more named columns and zero or more rows.
-Python's [Pandas][pandas] library,
-or the [DataForge][data-forge] library for JavaScript.
-A data table has one or more named columns and zero or more rows;
-each row has one value for each column, and all the values in a column have the same type
+Each row has one value for each column, and all the values in a column have the same type
 (<f key="data-table-conceptual"></f>).
+Data tables appear over and over again in programming, from spreadsheets and databases to the <g key="data_frame">data frames</g> in R's [tidyverse][tidyverse] packages, Python's [Pandas][pandas] library, or the [DataForge][data-forge] library for JavaScript.

 <%- include('/inc/figure.html', {
     id: 'data-table-conceptual',